Ajten Pllana

 Kaltrina Krasniqi: Yes.

-Ajten Pllana: You know that the city… the city as such, if I compared it to Skopje, I didn’t like it to be honest… but what I liked was that there were many schools in Albanian.
-There was a gymnasium, Skopje didn’t have a gymnasium, they had barely opened Normale.
-There was an Economic School, there was a night school,1 to attend at night.
-There was a Music School, a lot of our children were there, so a lot of Albanian children.
-While in Skopje there was only Normale and nothing else, only three girls per school year.
-Here there were a lot, a lot, that’s what kept me and it wasn’t only hope, but I was sure that one day these children would achieve something, and that there would be progress.
+Ajten Pllana: How know the city… The city as such, if I compared it to Skopje, I didn’t like it to be honest… But, what I liked was that there were enough schools in Albanian.
+There was the gymnasium, Skopje didn’t have a gymnasium, they barely opened Normale, it was the Economical School, there was the Night School, to go during the night, there was the Music School, a lot of our children were there, so a lot of Albanian children.
+While in Skopje was only Normale and nothing else, only three girls in one class.
+Here there were a lot, a lot, that’s what kept me and was, it wasn’t only hope, but it was sure that one day these children will be accomplished, there will be progress.

-There was a theater, we also had a theater, but compared to Pristina, no. There were plays based on scripts of world-famous writers, while there was something… somewhat more, more, more… there were no artists, there were no artists.
-The radio here was in Albanian.
-In Skopje, only the news and some sort of musical program was in Albanian, nothing else.
-And, since then, it seemed like… then the university opened and everything, it was progress, right?
+There was the theatre, we also had the theatre, but compared to Pristina, no. There were shows world-famous writers, while there something… More, more, more… There were no artists, there were no artists.
+The radio here was in Albanian, while in Skopje only the news and some sort of musical program were in Albanian, nothing else.
+And, since then, it seemed like… Then the University opened and everything, it was progress, right?
 It wasn’t important.
-People are willing to tolerate the muddy streets and suffer through building construction, yes, but you have to build human capacities too.
-There was a will for education, to open schools for higher education because that’s what interested me…
+People fixed the streets and removed the mood and built buildings, yes, you have to create staff, for education, to open schools for higher education because that’s what I liked…

-Kaltrina Krasniqi: Did you go to the theater and cinema here?
-In the book you write about going to the theater and cinema?
+Kaltrina Krasniqi: Did you go to the theatre and cinema here, because in the book you write about going to the theatre and cinema?

-Ajten Pllana: I loved the cinema from when I was a kid, if I could I would have slept there … I would watch the same movie four or five times and I would know all the dialogue.
-I can memorize a lot.
-I remember everything from my childhood, and I really like it.
-Sometimes I would tell my family I’m going, sometimes I would find the money.
-Going to the cinema was very cheap, two dinars,2 three dinars to get in, I would watch the movies.
+Ajten Pllana: I loved the cinema from when I was a kid, if I could I would sleep in… I would watch the same movie four or five times and I would know all the dialogue.
+I can memorize a lot, I remember everything from my childhood, and I really like it.
+Sometimes, I would tell my family I’m going, sometimes I would find the money, going to the cinema was very cheap, two dinars, three dinars to get in, I would watch the movies.

 Kaltrina Krasniqi: In which halls?

-The Macedonian Theater is where it used to be, now that this [Nikola] Grujevski has renovated it, having spent billions.
-Imagine the stage curtain is from the same velvet as it used to be.
-I haven’t been there, but my brothers who have been there told me.
-My sisters-in-law went there, they saw theater plays; and the chairs even, the same chairs, the same velvet, they only took it a floor higher and the entry is from the other side, not on the side it used to be.
-And so, they work wisely for their own people.
-Our people are not to blame since that was the location that was given to them.
+The Macedonian Theatre was where it still is today, now that this Grujevski renovated it, spending billions.
+Can you imagine the curtain is from the same velvet as it used to be?
+I wasn’t in that theatre, but my brothers who have been there told me, my sister’s in law’s sisters went there, they watched plays, and the chairs, the same chairs, the same velvet, they only took it a floor higher and the entry is from the other side, not on the side it used to be and… So they work wisely for their own people, ours, ours weren’t to blame since that was the location that was given to them.

 Kaltrina Krasniqi: Why didn’t you study?